AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 ## Generating the Custom System Font

 1. Launch CTR Font Converter.

-    - You'll be asked to install .NET Framework 3.5, click "Download and install this feature".
+    - A dialog will say that .NET Framework 3.5 isn't installed, click "Download and install this feature".

     - Wait for the download to complete, then relaunch that app.

 2. Go to the `Windows Font` tab and select a recently installed font.

 3. Set the font size - start with 20px.

     - If the font size is too big/small after installing to a 3DS, come back to it and try a different font size until you get it right.

 4. Set the bit depth to `16 levels (A4)`.

 5. Activate the `Use filter` check-box, click `Select file`, go to the `xllt` folder and select the `3ds_bitmap_font_std.xllt` file.

     - This will clear out all the glyphs not used in 3DS games/apps, reducing the font file size.
       Max file size for compressed BCFNT file (after running FontTool) is 1.5 MiB.

 6. Go to the `bcfnt / bcfna` tab.

 7. Save the font file as `SystemFont.bcfnt` to the `FontTool` folder.

 8. Click `Convert`.

     <div align="center">
       <p class="image">